- Departments & Programs

 Dartmouth students and employees are required to notify appropriate College officials of any perceived instance of hazing, as defined by College policy and/or New Hampshire law.
 Reports may be made directly to the Department of Safety and Security or local law enforcement, or to coaches, advisors, undergraduate deans or other College officials who have responsibilities for student organizations.
 Employees receiving such reports must share them with the Department of Safety and Security, which is responsible for determining whether the alleged behavior must be reported to law enforcement authorities.
 Under state law, the College is obliged to report hazing to law enforcement.

 Any Dartmouth undergraduate identified as a potential witness must cooperate fully in the course of the investigation or disposition of possible violations of this policy or any Standard of Conduct.
-Cooperation may include meeting or communicating with Safety and Security, the Office of Judicial Affairs, deans, or other College officials as requested.
+Cooperation may include meeting or communicating with Safety and Security, Community Standards and Accountability, deans, or other College officials as requested.
 It is an expectation of citizenship in this community that students with information about possible violations of community standards respond and participate when called.
 Failure to do so may result in disciplinary action.

 Members of an organization, group or team who are concerned that some of the organization's activities do not comply with Dartmouth's hazing policy may consult their supervising department head (e.g. Athletics, Collis, Greek Life, OPO) confidentially for guidance.
 Under the Fresh Start program, an organization that fully discloses past or recent behavior in violation of the Hazing Policy will receive assistance as the group develops a new plan to replace the activities in question.
 With this disclosure, and full implementation of the program, the organization will not face College disciplinary action for the activities disclosed, unless the conduct contributed to causing physical harm to others.
 Organizations, groups or teams who choose to report and request amnesty for their conduct under this policy should know that they may be liable for criminal and civil penalties that are beyond Dartmouth's control.

 Students and organizations may be subject to criminal prosecution for violation of the New Hampshire law prohibiting hazing.
-Conduct or events that may constitute hazing and that could result in disciplinary sanctions will be referred to the Judicial Affairs Office for possible adjudication by the Committee on Standards and/or the Organizational Adjudication Committee.
+Conduct or events that may constitute hazing and that could result in disciplinary sanctions will be referred to the Community Standards and Accountability Office for possible adjudication by the Committee on Standards and/or the Organizational Adjudication Committee.

 Individual undergraduate students found responsible for violations of this policy should be prepared for significant individual sanctions, up to and including suspension or permanent separation from the College.